 - 1. Push in the SD card into its slot until it clicks into place. - 2.
 Follow the procedures in After Working Inside Your Computer.

 Removing the ExpressCard

-- 1. Follow the procedures in Before Working On Your Computer. - 2.
-Push in on the ExpressCard. - 3.
+- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
+Press in on the ExpressCard to release it from the computer.
 Slide the ExpressCard out of the computer.

 Installing the ExpressCard